Solaris 10 on the

 Frankfurt, 23.01.2006 Bernd Schemmer

-Some notes about the notation used on
+Some notes about the notation

 this site

-Every paragraph is
+paragraph is

 marked with a stamp like this: |